amengel/amengel.github.io/research.md

 title: Research
 pubs:

+    - title:   "Acquiescence Bias and Criterion Validity: Problems and Potential Solutions for Agree/disagree Scales"
+      author:  ""
+      journal: "Political Behavior"
+      note:    "with Scott Clifford"
+      year:    "Forthcoming"
+      url:     ""
+      abstract: "Scholars frequently measure dispositions like populism, conspiracism, racism, and sexism by asking survey respondents whether they agree or disagree with statements exemplifying those constructs.
+This agree/disagree format is known to introduce acquiescence bias, which can inflate endorsement rates.
+The evidence is less clear, however, on how acquiescence affects criterion validity.
+Though many survey researchers are aware of the problem of acquiescence, we show that political scientists frequently overlook it.
+First, across 160 tests we show that acquiescence bias can severely distort the magnitude of relationships between constructs and even produce sign errors.
+Second, an internal meta-analysis indicates acquiescence bias varies in size across samples and constructs.
+Third, we evaluate balanced scales and measurement models as potential solutions and find that estimated relationships between constructs are sensitive to both measurement choices.
+We conclude with survey design advice and recommendations for redesigning several popular measures of political and psychological dispositions."

     - title:   "A Racial Reckoning?
 Racial Attitudes in the Wake of the Murder of George Floyd"
       author:  ""
       journal: "Political Science Research and Methods"